Azure/Edge-infrastructure-quickstart-template/doc/Connect-Azure.md

-# Connect GitHub Actions and Azure Use Azure CLI
+# Connect GitHub Actions and Azure Use Portal
-This doc is using Azure CLI to do the job, if you want to use Azure portal, see [Connect Azure using Portal](./Connect-Azure-Portal.md).
+This doc is using Azure portal to do the job, if you want to use Azure CLI, see [Connect Azure using Azure CLI](./Connect-Azure-Script.md).
 ## Prerequisite

 Ensure that you can create service principals in your tenant and you have the permission to assign roles.